databricks/databricks-sdk-java/README.md

 ### Creating custom OAuth applications

-In order to use OAuth with Databricks SDK for Python, you should use `DatabricksAccount.customAppIntegration().create()` API.
+In order to use OAuth with Databricks SDK for Python, you should use `AccountClient.customAppIntegration().create()` API.
 Usage of this can be seen in the [Spring Boot example project](/examples/spring-boot-oauth-u2m-demo/src/main/java/com/databricks/sdk/App.java).

 ## Logging